facebookarchive/phabricator-jira/README.rst

  About Phabricator-JIRA
 ========================

+**Note that this project is is deprecated.
+It is neither supported nor any longer the best way to integrate Phabricator with JIRA**

 This package provides Phabricator extensions that allows integration between Differential code review tool and JIRA issue tracker.